shangdrk/4-year-teaser/README.md

 🎉4-year-teaser🎉
 =================

-An anniversary website.
-Embedded with a minimal authentication mechanism and a coupon system.
+An anniversary website embedded with a minimal authentication mechanism and a coupon system.

 ## Installation